RakhulR/git-latexdiff_ps/README.md

 ## License

-I do not know much about licensing, i made this script for my personal use since i like to use powershell to get things done.
-You can do whatever you want with the script unless its something illegal.
-I will not be responsable for anything you do with this script and this does not come with any guaranties.
+I do not know much about licensing.
+I made this script for my personal use since I like to use PowerShell to get things done.
+You can do whatever you want with the script unless it’s something illegal.
+I will not be responsible for anything you do with this script, and it does not come with any guarantees.